 Thermography inspection is useable across a wide range of applications

 This image shows a small section of a 400 ft. diameter cement water tank.
 It leaks, shown by the many cracks and water seepage in dark purple.
-Infrared Imaging Services LLC was called in to identify the locations of the leaks and pinpoint the source.
+Infrared Imaging Services was called in to identify the locations of the leaks and pinpoint the source.